 Leila was the first woman to be made a Chief Justice of a State High Court.

-Leila Seth was known to be the perfect inspiration for one to balance her work and home in the right way, and apart from being a successful member of the Indian Judiciary, the first of her kind, she was also a loving wife and caring mother.
+Leila Seth was known to be a successful member of the Indian Judiciary, the first of her kind, she was also a loving wife and caring mother.
 Leila Seth never shied away from speaking for the rights of minorities, and is known for her many contributions to changing regressive laws sexual offences, and property.